Lawrence considers closing schools amid funding cuts, enrollment decline

 LAWRENCE, Kan.
-(FOX4KC) — Lawrence Public Schools is considering closing schools to keep up with funding cuts due in part to declining enrollment.
+(WDAF) — Lawrence Public Schools is considering closing schools to keep up with funding cuts due in part to declining enrollment.

 District leaders say four scenarios are on the table for the Board of Education to deal with this.
 All involve closing schools and/or shuffling students to other schools in the district.